swcarpentry/git-novice/02-setup.md

 $ git config --list
 ~~~

+You can change your configuration as many times as you want to: just use the same commands to choose another editor or update your email address.

 > ## Proxy {.callout}
 >
 > In some networks you need to use a [proxy](https://en.wikipedia.org/wiki/Proxy_server).
 If this is the case you may also